jhusak/jataricart/README.md

 Compile (mads needed, http://mads.atari8.info):

 mads flashwrite.asx -o:flashwrite.xex
+__The JCart256/1024 is compatible with Atari MaxFlash 8megabits cartridge regarding banking scheme, but MaxFlash flashing software does not recognize the JCart256/1024 cartidge.__
 __Warning: flasher works properly on stock Atari.
 There were reports that Ultimate 1MB makes problems, so may not other extensions/SO roms.
 This will change in the near future.__

 __The cartridge projest is on heavy development state.
 Please expect frequent changes.__